emberjs/rfcs/text/0000-standarise-targets.md

 In addition to browsers, Ember apps can run in node using ember-fastboot.
 If that is the case, we need to cover node as a target, but it deserves a different entry on `targets.node`.

-The sintax for for this configuration option is even simpler, since apps will only run in a single version of node and developers are in control of it, so the only thing users must specify is the minimum supported version of node.
+The syntax for for this configuration option is even simpler, since apps will only run in a single version of node and developers are in control of it, so the only thing users must specify is the minimum supported version of node.